-A surgical abortion at 7 weeks and 4 daysI had a surgical abortion 2 days ago at 7+4.
-I had it at the new victoria infirmary hospital in Glasgow.
-I have two children already and my husband and I didn't want anymore even though we considered it alot when I first found out.
-In the end we decided that this was best.
+A surgical abortion at 7 weeks and 4 days at Victoria Infirmary Hospital in Glasgow

+I had a surgical abortion 2 days ago at 7+4.
+I had it at the new Victoria Infirmary hospital in Glasgow.
+I have two children already and my husband and I didn't want anymore even though we considered it a lot when I first found out.
+In the end, we decided that this was best.

 I was terribly nervous in the morning and went alone and left my kids at home with my husband.
 There were another 7 girls getting the same procedure that day.
-None of them were crying or extremely upset.
-I was at the day surgery unit and checked in at 11am.
-They told me to put on the hospital gown and gave me a pad and some disposable pants.
-They gave me two tablets to place under my Tongue.
-They took about one hour to dissolve.
+None of them was crying or extremely upset.
+I was at the day surgery unit and checked in at 11 am.

 I took off my dressing gown and slippers and popped on to the bed.
 One nurse put monitors on my chest and the other put a canula in my hand.
 It stung a little but wasn't sore.
-She then put a painkiller and the anaesthetic through the canula.
+She then put a painkiller and the anaesthetic through the cannula.
 This was a little stingy.

 The nurse came back checked that my bleeding was ok then said I could go home around half past 3.
 I had to call someone to pick me up because I had a general anaesthetic so I couldn't go home alone.
 I had moderate bleeding that day and haven't been bleeding yesterday or today.